wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-with-wis2-downloader.md

     **Step 1 — Create an access-controlled dataset on wis2box**

     On your wis2box instance, create a dataset with access control enabled and note the topic and the bearer token generated for it.
-If you have not done so already, refer to the [Datasets with access control](../datasets-with-access-control) practical session for the full setup steps.
+If you have not done so already, refer to the [Datasets with access control](datasets-with-access-control.md) practical session for the full setup steps.

     **Step 2 — Configure WIS2 Downloader to listen to the wis2box broker**

     By default WIS2 Downloader listens to the Global Broker.
 To receive notifications from your wis2box instance directly, you need to add a subscriber in the WIS2 Downloader compose file that points to the wis2box internal MQTT broker.

-    Open the `docker-compose.yml` file in your WIS2 Downloader directory and add the following subscriber configuration:
+    Open the `docker-compose.yml` file in your WIS2 Downloader directory and add the following subscriber configuration replacing `WIS2BOX_URL` with the URL of your wis2box instance:

     ```yaml
       subscriber-test: